monkberry/monkberry.github.io/docs/components.md

 # Components

-Monkberry compiles template into JavaScript classes, so you can extend them.
+Monkberry compiles templates into JavaScript classes, so you can extend them.

 ```js
 import ToDo from './ToDo.monk';